OneLiteFeatherNET/OneLiteFeatherRAGBot/README.md

 Message-based Q&A (mention/reply)
 - You can trigger RAG answers by mentioning the bot or replying to the bot and writing a question.
 - Enable in `.env`: `APP_ENABLE_MESSAGE_CONTENT_INTENT=true` and enable the “Message Content Intent” in the Discord Developer Portal for your bot.
+ - When replying to the bot, any text you add is treated as your question and the replied bot message is included as context automatically.

 License
 MIT — see `LICENSE`.